 Orders Now Accepted for Division of Forestry Tree Seedlings

-ProMark’s Play.
+Play.
 Plant.
-Preserve. program works to ensure that the hardwood resources used for making drumsticks and mallets in Tennessee are sustainable.
-The program provides 75,000 hardwood seedlings for planting to restore existing forests and raise new ones.
-To be eligible for the programs, landowners must have a reforestation prescription plan prepared by a professional forester and plant a minimum number of trees.
-Quantities are limited, so participants should place orders as soon as possible.
+Preserve., sponsored by D’Addario, works to ensure that the hardwood resources used for making drumsticks and mallets in Tennessee are sustainable.
+Landowners must have a reforestation prescription plan prepared by a professional forester and plant a minimum number of trees to be eligible.

-Cost share programs are also available for seedlings through the Tennessee Agricultural Enhancement Program and other state and federal programs.
+Cost-share opportunities to purchase seedlings are available through the Tennessee Agricultural Enhancement Program and other state and federal programs.